micro-nova/AmpliPi/README.md

 </p>

 ### Changing Group and Zone volumes
 Underneath the input selector are the volume controls for groups and zones connected to the source.
+The number of zones present is determined by the number of zone expander units discovered during system startup.
 Zone volume controls only control themselves, whereas group volume controls adjust the volume for all of the zones in the group.
+The user can create an unlimited number of groups.
+Zones can also belong to multiple groups.
 <p align="center">
   <img alt="Changing group and zone volumes"
       src="docs/imgs/app_demos/expand_group_and_change_vols_small.gif" width="250">